worepix/doc-chester/source/firmware/basic_overview.rst

 Diving Deep to SDK
 ******************

-Basic pillar of every HARDWARIO IoT Kit (software) project is an ecosystem of libraries, drivers and header files, the so-called HARDWARIO SDK (which stands for `Software Development Kit <https://en.wikipedia.org/wiki/Software_development_kit>`_).
+Basic pillar of every HARDWARIO TOWER - Industrial IoT Kit (software) project is an ecosystem of libraries, drivers and header files, the so-called HARDWARIO SDK (which stands for `Software Development Kit <https://en.wikipedia.org/wiki/Software_development_kit>`_).

 .. note::